 The full-size printers excelled in this evaluation, with the Epson SureColor P700 living up to its name and the Canon PIXMA Pro-200 delivering similar results.
 These printers' standards in image fidelity, resolution, and consistency across multiple paper dimensions left a big gap between them and the rest of the class.
 However, making a big splash was the Canon SELPHY CP1300 and the Canon PIXMA TR4520, proving that mid-size printers don't have to kick out middling quality prints.

 The chief complaint with the Canon SELPHY was streaking, while the Canon PIXMA TR4520 was prone to micro banding, though one has to look close to notice these shortfalls.
 The Canon Pixma TR8620 produced brightly pigmented photos, but they could lean into too much contrast and saturation.
 However, even with these issues, the quality is still substantially better than prints produced by many big chain photo labs.
-Finally, when we compared the Canon IVY to its mini printer peers, it provided the best color images of the lot, though they were far from what the desktop printers can produce.
+Finally, when we compared the Canon IVY to its mini printer peers, it provided the best color images of the lot, though they were far from what the best home printers can produce.

 Black and White Prints